samyhaff/samyhaff.github.io/content/about/_index.md

 comment = false
 +++

-Hi, my name is Samy, I am a PhD student at Télécom Paris working under the supervision of Prof. Fabian M. Suchanek and Prof. Nils Holzenberger.
+Hi, my name is Samy, I am a PhD student at Télécom Paris working under the supervision of Prof. Fabian M. Suchanek and Associate Prof.
+Nils Holzenberger.
 My research interests lie in the intersection of structured data and language models.
-Prior to that, I obtained a MSc in Computer Science from the Technical University of Denmark and a MEng from Centrale Nantes in France.
+Prior to that, I obtained a MSc in Computer Science from the Technical University of Denmark and a MEng from Centrale Nantes in
+France.
 I created this site because I wanted to share my work, projects and anything else I find interesting with the world.

 ## Interests

 * Natural Language Processing
 * Machine learning
+* Knowledge graphs
+* Code generation
 * Logic
-* Knowledge graphs
 * Free and open-source software

 ## Education